 FMO (Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.) is one of the world's largest bilateral developmental financial institutions, providing financing solutions for private companies in some 60 developing countries.
-FMO is a sound financial institution with an 'AAA' rating from Standard & Poors.
+FMO is a sound financial institution with an AAA rating from Fitch Ratings and an AA+ rating from Standard & Poors.

 FMO attracts funding in the money and capital markets.
 Under the GMTN program, funding is attracted in various currencies for tenors up to 10 years.

 Our commitment to sustainability and responsible investment was confirmed by the high rating FMO received from rating agency Sustainalytics and German rating agency oekom research.

 FMO came out number 1 out of a peer group of 24 financial institutions on sustainability in a table produced in 2012 by external rating agency Sustainalytics, the 24 institutions also including European Investment Bank and World Bank.
 Sustainalytics’ customers include over 100 companies in the financial sector.